 Historical net tangible book value per share represents our total tangible assets (total assets excluding goodwill and other intangible assets, net) less total liabilities, divided by the number of outstanding shares.
-After giving effect to the sale of Class A Shares in this offering by the Company at an initial public offering price of US\$4.50 per share, after deducting approximately US\$0.473 million (US\$0.315 per class A Share) in underwriting discounts and commissions and estimated offering expenses paid or payable by the Company of approximately US\$2.212 million (US\$1.475 per class A Shares) (including underwriter's non- accountable expenses), the pro forma as adjusted net tangible book value as of June 30, 2023 would have been approximately US\$6.1 million (US\$0.18 per Class A Share).
-The historical net tangible book value is approximately US\$1.318 million (US\$0.04 per class A Share) This represents an immediate increase in pro forma as adjusted net tangible book value of US\$0.14 per Class A Share to our existing stockholders and an immediate dilution of US\$4.32 per Class A Share to new investors purchasing Class A Shares in this offering.
+After giving effect to the sale of Class A Shares in this offering by the Company at an initial public offering price of US\$4.00 per share, after deducting approximately US\$3.15,000 (US\$0.28 per class A Share) in underwriting discounts and estimated offering expenses paid or payable by the Company of approximately US\$2.206 million (US\$1.961 per class A Shares) (including underwriter's non- accountable expenses), the pro forma as adjusted net tangible book value as of June 30, 2023 would have been approximately US\$4.017 million (US\$0.12 per Class A Share).
+The historical net tangible book value is approximately US\$1.318 million (US\$0.04 per class A Share) This represents an immediate increase in pro forma as adjusted net tangible book value of US\$0.08 per Class A Share to our existing stockholders and an immediate dilution of US\$3.88 per Class A Share to new investors purchasing Class A Shares in this offering.

-The following table illustrates this dilution on a per Class A Share basis to new investors at the assumed public offering price per Class A Share of US\$4.50:
+The following table illustrates this dilution on a per Class A Share basis to new investors at the public offering price per Class A Share of US\$4.00:

-US\$ Assumed initial public offering price per share 4.50 Historical net tangible book value per Class A Share as of June 30, 2023 0.04 Increase in pro forma as adjusted net tangible book value per Class A Share attributable to the investors in this offering 0.14 Pro forma as adjusted net tangible book value per Class A Share after giving effect to this offering 0.18 Dilution per Class A Share to new investors participating in this offering 4.32
+US\$ Assumed initial public offering price per share 4.00 Historical net tangible book value per Class A Share as of June 30, 2023 0.04 Increase in pro forma as adjusted net tangible book value per Class A Share attributable to the investors in this offering 0.08 Pro forma as adjusted net tangible book value per Class A Share after giving effect to this offering 0.12 Dilution per Class A Share to new investors participating in this offering 3.88

-A US\$1.0 increase (decrease) in the assumed initial public offering price of US\$4.50 per Class A Share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the as adjusted net tangible book value per share by US\$0.04, and increase (decrease) dilution to new investors by US\$0.96 per share, in each case assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and estimated offering expenses payable by us.
+A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$4.00 per Class A Share, would increase (decrease) the as adjusted net tangible book value per share by US\$0.03, and increase (decrease) dilution to new investors by US\$0.97 per share, in each case assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and estimated offering expenses payable by us.

-If the underwriters exercise in full their option to purchase additional Class A Shares in this offering, the as adjusted net tangible book value after the offering would be US\$0.20 per share, the increase in net tangible book value to existing shareholders would be US\$0.16 per share, and the dilution to new investors would be US\$4.30 per share, in each case assuming an initial public offering price of US\$4.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise in full their option to purchase additional Class A Shares in this offering, the as adjusted net tangible book value after the offering would be US\$0.13 per share, the increase in net tangible book value to existing shareholders would be US\$0.09 per share, and the dilution to new investors would be US\$3.87 per share, in each case taking into account an initial public offering price of US\$4.00 per share.